nicolasparada/blog/content/posts/passwordless-auth-server.md

 That's all the code.
 Build it and test it yourself.
 You can try a live demo [here](https://go-passwordless-demo.herokuapp.com/).

 If you have problems about `Blocked script execution because the document's frame is sandboxed and the 'allow-scripts' permission is not set` after clicking the magic link on mailtrap, try doing a right click + "Open link in new tab".
 This is a security thing where the mail content is [sandboxed](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe#attr-sandbox).
-I had this problem sometimes on `localhost`, but I think you should be fine once you deploy the server with `https://`.
+I had this problem sometimes on `localhost`, but I think you should be fine once you deploy the server with `https://` and use a normal SMTP service.

 Please leave any issues on the [GitHub repo](https://github.com/nicolasparada/go-passwordless-demo), PRs are welcome too 👍

-~~I'll write a second part for this post coding a client for the API.~~ Read how to code a JavaScript client for this API [here](/posts/passwordless-auth-client/).
+I~~'ll write~~ wrote a second part for this post coding a JavaScript client for the API [here](/posts/passwordless-auth-client/).